St Philip and St Jacob, Bristol: The building

 St Philip and St Jacob refers to itself as the city's 'oldest place of Christian worship'.
 The church began as a small priory around AD 900.
 It was later rebuilt by Robert, 1st Earl of Gloucester, who also built the nearby priory of St James'.
 All that remains of the original church is the font, although parts of the chancel and tower date from at least the 13th Century.
 The building was extended during the Middle Ages to include the present-day nave, the pillars of which are actually Victorian additions, possibly by William Armstrong.

 Norman square baptismal font, now located in the nave, with scalloped basin characteristic of Norman (11th–12th century) fonts.

 The tower contains eight bells dating from 1738 and made by William Bilbie of the Bilbie family.

 Around 1860 new plans were submitted by John Bindon, Richard Shackleton Pope and Thomas Shackleton Pope and accepted for the rebuilding of the church.

 An extension was also added to the south-east corner of the church during the 1980s, comprising meeting rooms, a kitchen and other facilities.
 The building is an English Heritage Grade II* listed structure.

+Church monuments

+The church once retained the upper half of a late-medieval recumbent knightly effigy, dating from about 1470–75, which was the surviving fragment of a once complete monument described as having been among the largest monumental effigies in England.
+The fragment depicted a man-at-arms wearing a tall sallet with a pointed skull, in which the point was formed in profile by the convergence of two steep arcs running from the front and back along the comb, and the skull was narrow laterally.
+Tobias Capwell notes that this monument is only one of two representing this sallet morphology in England, the other being at Ripon Cathedral.
+The effigy was recorded in the 19th century as being long identified in local tradition as representing “Robert, son of William the Conqueror", although the same account observes that the armour was of a period about 200 years later, and therefore anachronistic to that identification.
+The effigy was presumably lost or destroyed sometime after it was last recorded in 1982.